elimu-ai/launcher/README.md

 See demo at https://www.youtube.com/watch?v=lLinDWyL564

+## Pedagogy

+Each app on the platform is categorized by which literacy/numeracy it teaches, and each skill (and its collection of apps) is gradually unlocked for every type of skill:

 ## Early Grade Reading Assessment (EGRA)

 EGRA subtasks (represented by the green spaceships in the launcher):